-Welcome to the Alight Policy Challenge
+Welcome to Alight Policy

 If you are working in a government organisation or an NGO and wish to submit a policy problem please click “Submit a policy problem”.
 If you are a university student please visit the “Current policy problems” page, where you can submit policy ideas.

-Please check back to see students’ policy ideas and rate/review them!
+Please check back to see students’ policy ideas and rate/review them.